 Finance & Investing

 (1) Live within your means.
 You’ve got a steady paycheck coming in.
 The first order of business is to pay yourself.
-Sounds redundant, but if the money disappears before it ever makes it to your account, you haven’t actually gotten paid.
+Sounds redundant, but if the money disappears before it ever makes it to your account, you won't miss it.
+Consider an online account with Aspiration or Ally.
+They have very competitive interest rates and very low fees.

 If you have any high-interest credit card debt, pay it off as fast as you can.
 Once that’s out of the way, set up an emergency fund and park the money in a safe place (like a savings or money market account).
 Aim to set aside 3-6 months worth of expenses (rent/mortgage, food, car payment, etc).
 With interest rates near zero, this money will basically sit, but having it will keep you from raiding your investment or retirement accounts if your apartment or car needs repairs, you have a health problem, or you need a last minute plane ticket.